DevCaress/guia-entrevistas-de-programacion/README.md

 Designing architecture

-Object oriented program
+Object oriented programming

 paradigm & others (functional programming i.e…..)

 Base paradigm principals (object oriented)

-WHAT ARE THE BEST PRACTICES THAT U APPLY IN YOUR PROJECT (single responsibility,
+WHAT ARE THE BEST PRACTICES THAT U APPLY IN YOUR PROJECT